People may experience a cough and sore throat, but no fever. Causes of this can include a simple irritation, infection, or obstruction in the throat.

-A person may experience a post-infectious cough after the following conditions:
+People may experience a post-infectious cough after the following conditions:

 - Bronchitis: This is the medical term for inflammation of the airways.
-Bronchitis typically causes a productive cough, along with a low-grade fever.
+Bronchitis typically causes a productive cough, along with a low grade fever.
 However, the cough can persist for several weeks after the fever has gone.

-Children may put objects in their mouth out of curiosity or experimentation or to alleviate the discomfort of teething.
+Children may put objects in their mouths out of curiosity or experimentation or to alleviate the discomfort of teething.
 If a child accidentally inhales a small object, it can become trapped in the airways.
 This can lead to coughing.

 In other cases, the object may cause a complete blockage of the airways, which results in choking.
 This is a medical emergency.
 A child who is choking will be unable to cough, cry, or breathe.

-If a child has inhaled an object and is coughing, the act of coughing should help to dislodge the object.
+If a child has inhaled an object and is coughing, the act of coughing should help dislodge the object.

 Nervousness or anxieties